torvalds/linux/Documentation/bpf/bpf_licensing.rst

 intends to use.
 If any function is marked as "GPL only," the corresponding module or program has to have GPL compatible license.

-Loading BPF program into the Linux kernel is similar to loading a kernel module.
-BPF is loaded at run time and not statically linked to the Linux kernel.
+Loading BPF program into the GNU/Linux kernel is similar to loading a kernel module.
+BPF is loaded at run time and not statically linked to the GNU/Linux kernel.
 BPF program loading follows the same license checking rules as kernel modules.
 BPF programs can be proprietary if they don't use "GPL only" BPF helper functions.

-Further, some BPF program types - Linux Security Modules (LSM) and TCP Congestion Control (struct_ops), as of Aug 2021 - are required to be GPL compatible even if they don't use "GPL only" helper functions directly.
-The registration step of LSM and TCP congestion control modules of the Linux kernel is done through EXPORT_SYMBOL_GPL kernel functions.
+Further, some BPF program types - GNU/Linux Security Modules (LSM) and TCP Congestion Control (struct_ops), as of Aug 2021 - are required to be GPL compatible even if they don't use "GPL only" helper functions directly.
+The registration step of LSM and TCP congestion control modules of the GNU/Linux kernel is done through EXPORT_SYMBOL_GPL kernel functions.
 In that sense LSM and struct_ops BPF programs are implicitly calling "GPL only" functions.
 The same restriction applies to BPF programs that call kernel functions